Blockchain Basics

 What is the Genesis block?

-Every block has the hash and the hash of previous block.
-Referring to the figure 1.1, so block no. 3, points to block no. 2 and no. 2 points to no. 1.
-The first block cannot point to previous block.
-Because it’s the first one and that is why it is called the genesis block.
+Every block has its own hash and the hash of the previous block.
+In this way, Block 3 points to Block 2, and Block 2 points to Block 1.
+The first block, however, cannot point to a previous block because it is the first one, which is why it is called the genesis block.

 What is proof of work?

-Proof of work (PoW) is a form of cryptographic proof in which one party (the prover) proves to others (the verifiers) that a certain amount of a specific computational effort has been expended.
-Proof of work is a mechanism which slows down the creation of blocks.
-In bitcoin case, it takes 10 mins to calculate the proof of work and add a new block in the chain.
-So, every time there is a tampering in the block it takes time to calculate the hash and also to create a block and add it in the same chain.
-Hence, making this mechanism very difficult to tamper with the block.
+Proof of Work (PoW) is a form of cryptographic proof where one party (the prover) demonstrates to others (the verifiers) that a certain amount of computational effort has been expended.
+PoW is a mechanism that slows down the creation of blocks.
+In the case of Bitcoin, it takes approximately 10 minutes to calculate the proof of work and add a new block to the chain.
+If a block is tampered with, it takes time to recalculate the hash and create a new block, making tampering very difficult.

 What happens when someone creates a new block?

 When a new block is created, it is sent to everyone in the network.
-Each node then verifies the block to make sure it hasn’t been tampered with.
-If everything checks out well, then each node adds this block.
-All the node in this network creates a ‘Consensus’.
-They agree about which all blocks are valid and which aren’t.
-Blocks which are tampered will be rejected by other nodes.
-Hence, to successfully tamper with one block you need to tamper with all the blocks in the blockchain.
-Redo the proof of work for each block.
+Each node verifies the block to ensure it has not been tampered with.
+If everything checks out, each node adds the block to their copy of the blockchain.
+All nodes in the network create a consensus, agreeing on which blocks are valid and which are not.
+Tampered blocks will be rejected by other nodes.
+Therefore, to successfully tamper with one block, one would need to tamper with all blocks in the blockchain and redo the proof of work for each block.

-And this is impossible to do.
-Blockchains are evolving day by day.
-One of the most recent creations is ‘Smart Contract’.
-These contracts are simple programs that are stored on a blockchain and are used to automatically exchange coins based on certain conditions.
+Blockchains are continually evolving, with one of the most recent innovations being "Smart Contracts."
+These contracts are simple programs stored on a blockchain that automatically execute transactions based on specific conditions.

 Advantages of blockchain

-What needs to change: Operations often waste effort on duplicate record keeping and third-party validations.
+Operations often waste effort on duplicate record-keeping and third-party validations.
 Record-keeping systems can be vulnerable to fraud and cyberattacks.
-Limited transparency can slow data verification.
-And with the arrival of IoT, transaction volumes have exploded.
-All of this slows business, drains the bottom line — and means we need a better way.
-Enters blockchain.
+Limited transparency can slow data verification, and the rise of IoT has led to an explosion in transaction volumes.
+All of this slows business and drains the bottom line, necessitating a better solution—enter blockchain.

-Greater trust With blockchain, as a member of a members-only network, you can rest assured that you are receiving accurate and timely data, and that your confidential blockchain records will be shared only with network members to whom you have specifically granted access.
+With blockchain, members of a private network can be assured that they are receiving accurate and timely data.
+Confidential records will only be shared with network members to whom access has been specifically granted.

-Greater security Consensus on data accuracy is required from all network members, and all validated transactions are immutable because they are recorded permanently.
+A consensus on data accuracy is required from all network members, and all validated transactions are immutable, recorded permanently.
 No one, not even a system administrator, can delete a transaction.

-More efficiencies With a distributed ledger that is shared among members of a network, time-wasting record reconciliations are eliminated.
-And to speed transactions, a set of rules — called a smart contract — can be stored on the blockchain and executed automatically.
+A distributed ledger shared among network members eliminates time-wasting record reconciliations.
+Additionally, a set of rules—called a smart contract—can be stored on the blockchain and executed automatically to speed up transactions.

 Types of Blockchain

-Private blockchain networks: A private blockchain network, similar to a public blockchain network, is a decentralized peer-to-peer network.
-However, one organization governs the network, controlling who is allowed to participate, execute a consensus protocol and maintain the shared ledger.
-Depending on the use case, this can significantly boost trust and confidence between participants.
-A private blockchain can be run behind a corporate firewall and even be hosted on premises.
+A private blockchain network is similar to a public blockchain but is governed by one organization that controls who can participate, execute consensus protocols, and maintain the shared ledger.
+This can significantly enhance trust and confidence among participants.
+A private blockchain can operate behind a corporate firewall and even be hosted on-premises.

-Hybrid blockchain networks: Businesses who set up a private blockchain will generally set up a permissioned blockchain network.
-It is important to note that public blockchain networks can also be permissioned.
-This places restrictions on who is allowed to participate in the network and in what transactions.
-Participants need to obtain an invitation or permission to join.
+Businesses that set up a private blockchain typically establish a permissioned blockchain network.
+It is important to note that public blockchain networks can also be permitted, placing restrictions on who can participate in the network and in what transactions.
+Participants must obtain an invitation or permission to join.

 Comments